Ryan-vanderHeijden/TEVA_Post_Processing/README.md

 **Welcome to the TEVA Output Explorer!**

-*A Python dashboard for viewing and interacting with the outputs of the TEVA algorithm.*
+*Python dashboard for viewing and interacting with the outputs of the TEVA algorithm.*

 The three main components are:
 `main.ipynb` is the main dashboard and manages importing the TEVA output files, running some post-processing functions, setting up plot interactivity, and constructing the dashboard.
 It it dependent on two supporting files `TEVA_Post_Processing.py` and `TEVA_Dynamic_Plotting.py`.